outislabs/degenterminal/README.md

 🤖 **Telegram Bot:** [@dgnterminalbot](https://t.me/dgnterminalbot) NOT LIVE
 🐦 **Twitter:** [@dgnterminal](https://x.com/dgnterminal)

 > **For Colosseum judges:** Full private repo access has been pre-provisioned for the Colosseum review team.
-If you need additional collaborator access, reach out to @legalalien0x on X.
+For additional collaborator access, kindly reach out to @legalalien0x or @dgnterminal on X. t.me/legalalien0x on Telegram

 ---